dandraka/Zoro/docs/Dandraka.Zoro.Processor/FieldMask/FieldName.md

 # FieldMask.FieldName property

 The name of the field.
+Note that field names are case-insensitive for CSV files and DB queries, but case-sensitive for JSON files.

 ```csharp
 public string FieldName { get; set; }